2005 Glendale train crash: Legal proceedings

-Prosecutors sought the death penalty against Álvarez under a seldom-used state law under which train wrecking resulting in a person's death is a capital offense.
-This law dates from 1873, and was used to prosecute Old West train robbers who were known to blow up tracks to rob trains.
+Prosecutors sought the death penalty against Álvarez under a seldom-used state law under which train wrecking resulting in a person's death is a capital offense.The law dates from 1873, and was used to prosecute Old West train robbers who were known to blow up tracks to rob trains.

 During the trial, the defense maintained their claim that the crash was the result of Álvarez's aborted suicide attempt and he never intended to hurt anyone, but prosecutors claimed he deliberately caused the crash in an attempt to get attention from his estranged wife, citing that he doused his SUV with gasoline beforehand.
 A relative of one of the victims questioned why Álvarez did not simply lie down on the tracks if it was really a suicide attempt.

 On June 26, 2008, Álvarez was found guilty of eleven counts of first-degree murder with special circumstances and one count of arson related to the incident.
 He was acquitted of the train-wrecking charge.
 On July 15, the jury recommended life imprisonment without the possibility of parole.
 On August 20, Álvarez was formally sentenced to eleven consecutive life sentences without the possibility of parole.